oschrenk/sunrise.scala/README.md

 Since places within the polar circles might experience [Midnight Sun](https://en.wikipedia.org/wiki/Midnight_sun) or [Polar Night](https://en.wikipedia.org/wiki/Polar_night), sunrise or sunset are actually optional for certain places.

-That is why the library returns an option, as seen in the example below.

 ## Usage

 **Dependencies**